couchbase/couchbase-ruby-client/README.markdown

 store a couple of posts using memcached API:

     c['biking'] = {:title => 'Biking',
-                   :body => 'I went to the the pet store earlier and brought home a little kitty...', :date => '2009/01/30 18:04:11'}
-    c['bought-a-cat'] = {:title => 'Biking',
                    :body => 'My biggest hobby is mountainbiking.
-The other day...', :date => '2009/01/30 20:04:11'}
+The other day...', :date => '2009/01/30 18:04:11'}
+    c['bought-a-cat'] = {:title => 'Bought a Cat',
+                         :body => 'I went to the the pet store earlier and brought home a little kitty...', :date => '2009/01/30 20:04:11'}
     c['hello-world'] = {:title => 'Hello World',
                         :body => 'Well hello and welcome to my new blog...',